About calls & call charges.

 If you have a contract with inclusive minutes, you can use your minutes to call standard UK mobile and landline numbers (beginning with 01, 02, 03).
 Once you've used all those minutes, you'll be charged for making calls until your allowance starts again.
 To check how much it costs to make a call outside of your allowance or on Pay As You Go, see our price guide.

 The cost of calling 0800 and 0808 numbers is currently free for Three customers who are on a new 24-month contract plan and 1-month or 12-month SIM plans.
 However, from 1 July 2015, 0800 and 0808 numbers will be free for all mobile phone customers across all networks.
+Numbers beginning with 0808 80 will also not appear on itemised bills.
 You can find out more information at Ofcom's call costs guide.